Frequently asked questions

 WheelWorks ChillCart is a self-contained mobile vehicle which comes to your location and holds up to 16 people, including 4 wheelchair users.
 The innovative and adaptable ChillCart can be hired in two ways:

-— as a drop-in social space for organisations doing community outreach with hard to reach young people
+— as a drop-in social space for organisations doing community outreach with young people who face multiple barriers

 — as a relaxed break-away space for people with additional needs and their families/carers at large outdoor festivals and events